Criminal Defense Over 45 Years of Combined Experience

 • Negotiation with Prosecution: Defense attorneys often negotiate with the prosecution to explore the possibility of resolving the case through a plea bargain.
 They may negotiate for reduced charges or lighter sentencing in exchange for a guilty plea.

-• Evidence Gathering: In some cases, defense attorneys may hire investigators or experts to to support their client’s case or challenge the prosecution's evidence.
+• Evidence Gathering: In some cases, defense attorneys may hire investigators or experts to support their client's case or challenge the prosecution's evidence.

 • Sentencing Advocacy: If their client is found guilty or pleads guilty, your attorney will advocate for a fair and reasonable sentence.
 They may present mitigating factors, such as the defendant's remorse or rehabilitation efforts, to influence the sentencing decision.